What is a search fund?

 Gather together a pool of committed investors and advisors and establish the searchfund LLC.

 Search for a business to acquire.
 Using a combination of intermediaries and cold-calling, identify a willing seller of an attractive company and negotiate a profitable deal.
-This is not for the faint of heart, searchers spend between 2 to 3 years in this phase and about 70% are able to complete a deal.
+This is not for the faint of heart; searchers spend 2 to 3 years in this phase and about 70% are able to complete a deal.

 Run and grow the company as the CEO.
 This is where value gets created.